ansible-collections/ibm_eda_zos/docs/source/collection/event-filter-collection.rst

 Event filters are defined as Python code and distributed as collections.
 To help users get started quickly, Ansible provides the ``ansible.eda`` collection with a set of common filters.

-You can explore the collection here: https://galaxy.ansible.com/ui/repo/published/ansible/eda/content/.
+You can explore the collection here: `Ansible Galaxy <https://galaxy.ansible.com/ui/repo/published/ansible/eda/content/>`_.

 Event filters can be chained one after the other, and the updated data is sent from one filter to the next.